 Total Spent: $14

 I was thinking of how to make something work for a Halloween party I had to go to without spending a lot of money.
 A Pippi Longstocking costume came to mind because she was a favorite of mine when younger.
 I went shopping in a second hand store for a dress.
 I cut the bottom of jumper then I cut off sleeves from a shirt for socks.
-I used sheet holders for the guarder belts.
+For the guarder belts, I used sheet holders.
 Then I glued felt and pieces of material to different areas of dress.
 I found a red wig that was cheep because it was opened in the store.
 I made pig tails then wired them.
 Used my grandson’s monkey and just safety pinned him to shoulder of dress.

 Total Spent: $10